 Added to that, when a country has a financially healthy population it reduces the pressure on governments to support the retiring population and leads to inclusive growth which decreases levels of poverty, inequality and social exclusion.

-How can data help to combat poor financial health and empower people to take control of their finances?
+How can data empower people to take control of their finances?

 Having access to financial data is the first step in helping people manage their finances and empowering them to make the right financial decisions.
 In today’s technological age, accessing financial information should be simple and convenient, with aggregated accounts to provide a dashboard view of one’s current financial situation.